Over the years, vegetation researchers

 between uptake and ozone concentration was solely responsible

 for determining the vegetation response.
-In other words, if the
+In other words, if uptake

-the mid-level and lower values were more important than the peak
+the mid-level and lower values would be more important than the

-values for affecting vegetation.
-However, a very important factor
+peak values for affecting vegetation.
+However, a very important

-not quantitatively discussed was the importance of the detoxification
+factor not quantitatively discussed was the importance of the

 Evidence existed, summarized by